Table of Contents

 Why SMART on FHIR matters

-For healthcare organizations, the pain of fragmented data is well known.
+SMART on FHIR is important because it solves issues of data fragmentation.
+For healthcare organizations, this pain point is well known.
 Duplicate lab tests, repeated imaging, or missing allergy lists waste time, drive up costs, and risk patient safety.
 SMART on FHIR eliminates these barriers by creating a universal way for applications to interact with clinical systems.

-Widespread EHR adoption: 95% of U.S. hospitals now use EHRs, yet fewer than half report seamless data sharing beyond their networks.
+Widespread EHR adoption with limited interoperability – 95% of U.S. hospitals now use EHRs, yet fewer than half report seamless data sharing beyond their networks.

-Integration efficiency: Traditional data interfaces can cost up to $1M and take a year or more to implement.
-SMART on FHIR replaces that with reusable, standards-based connections.
+High integration cost and complexity – Healthcare data interfaces cost up to $1M and take a year or more to implement.
+SMART on FHIR replaces that with reusable, standards-based connections that simplify sharing.

-Patient and clinician demand: Both groups expect apps that “just work,” regardless of vendor or system.
+Patient and provider demand – Both groups expect apps that “just work,” regardless of vendor or system.

 Once implemented, organizations can focus on what SMART on FHIR truly enables: seamless, standardized workflows that drive value for clinicians, patients, and researchers alike.